Socram0x/Client-Server-TCP-signedFiles/README.md

 ### Signed File and Certificate

-The `file_signed.sh` included in the `cmd/client` directory is signed with the private key of `cert_AlbertoMarcos.pem` certificate.
+The `file_signed.sh` included in the `cmd/client` directory is signed with the private key of `cert_*.pem` certificate.

-The `cert_AlbertoMarcos.pem` certificate is used to verify the authenticity and integrity of the `file_signed.sh` script.
+The `cert_*.pem` certificate is used to verify the authenticity and integrity of the `file_signed.sh` script.
 The certificate extension for code signing is checked in the function `isCorrectKey()`.
 Additionally, the server is coded to find the correct certificate.
 This means, the server searches in a folder to find the correct one.
 The conditions are hardcoded in the code of the `isCorrectKey()` function.

 When the client sends the signed script to the server, the server verifies the signature using the public key associated with the `cert_AlbertoMarcos.pem` certificate.
 If the signature is valid, the server proceeds with executing the script and provides the appropriate response back to the client.